OtherRealms/Shot-Manager-Guide/index.rst

 * **Shot Name**, A unique name for your shot, this will also be an output sub-directory and filename for the shot.(Best practice is to avoid spaces)
 * **Use Suffix** Add a suffix to the shot's filepath.
 * **Notes**, for shot descriptions.
-* **Camera object**, automatically set as render camera when shot is selected.
+* **Camera object**, automatically set as the render camera when shot is selected.
 Arrow button, select as active object.
 * **Render Engine**, set render engine for specifically for the shot, now supports addon engines.
 * **Render Samples**, If using Render Engine override.
-Override samples, 0 = no overide.
+Override samples, 0 = no override.
 * **World** , World data, inherits from Main if empty.
 * **Primary Layer**, select a View Layer that will become activated when selecting the shot if 'Switch to Primary' is enabled in settings.
 Also used as a default render layer if 'Unpinned default' is set to 'Primary Only' (View layer tab).
 * **Transparent Background**, set film transparency for the shot.
-* **Overide Resolution** , shot specific output resolution.
+* **Override Resolution** , shot specific output resolution.
 * **Bloom**, Eevee only.

 View Layers
 ===========
 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/ViewLayers.JPG

 * **Primary Layer**, select a View Layer that will become activated when selecting the shot if 'Switch to Primary' is enabled in settings.

 View layers pinned states include ;unpinned/not renderable ,unpinned/renderable,pinned/renderable, pinned/unrenderable.